ls-simon/smart-mirror/README.md

 # Smart Mirror

-Smart mirror is a voice chatbot who can tell which cloth item the user is wearing and suggest an additional cloth item that fits.
+This [smart mirror](https://imgur.com/a/EB25dZO) is a voice chatbot who can tell which cloth item the user is wearing and suggest an additional cloth item that fits.

 ## Hardware
 There are many examples on how to build your own smart mirror.
 The hardware requirements for this project are: